mqhub/Strategy-USDT-BullRunRider/README.md

 ### Approach

-We split the goal in two.
+We split the goal in two:

 1. We focus on potentially big market moves, therefore, the strategy will be optimized for bull runs.